nsnam/ns-3-dev-git/src/traffic-control/doc/pie.rst

 * class :cpp:class:`PieQueueDisc`: This class implements the main PIE algorithm:

   * ``PieQueueDisc::DoEnqueue ()``: This routine checks whether the queue is full, and if so, drops the packets and records the number of drops due to queue overflow.
-If queue is not full, this routine calls ``PieQueueDisc::DropEarly()``, and depending on the value returned, the incoming packet is either enqueued or dropped.
+If queue is not full then if ActiveThreshold is set then it checks if queue delay is higher than ActiveThreshold and if it is then, this routine calls ``PieQueueDisc::DropEarly()``, and depending on the value returned, the incoming packet is either enqueued or dropped.

   * ``PieQueueDisc::DropEarly ()``: The decision to enqueue or drop the packet is taken by invoking this routine, which returns a boolean value; false indicates enqueue and true indicates drop.